 Lam Ching-Ying / Moon Lee / Chin Siu-Ho / Ricky Hui

-Here Lam Ching-Ying plays priest Kau who in a attempt to Rebury a rich mans fathers corpse which is buried in poor ground ( The Chinese believe that if bodies are buried in poor or evil ground where maybe bad things have happened that bad luck will befall the following generations) is amazed to find the body still intact and is taken back to his place of worship so he may prepare for reburial to stop the body from rising ,but these attempts fail and the body becomes a Jiang-shi ( hopping Vampire) .
+Here Lam Ching-Ying plays priest Kau who in an attempt to Rebury a rich man's fathers corpse which is buried in the poor ground ( The Chinese believe that if bodies are buried in the poor or evil ground where maybe bad things have happened that bad luck will befall the following generations) is amazed to find the body still intact and is taken back to his place of worship so he may prepare for reburial to stop the body from rising, but these attempts fail and the body becomes a Jiang-shi ( hopping Vampire).